PILOT AWARDS APPLICATION INFORMATION WILL BE AVAILABLE FALL 2026

 - Investigators from other areas to lend their expertise in research in TS.

-Timeline: Proposals are due on January 31st 2024, 5 pm ET.
-Award notifications will be sent by end of February 2024.
-Earliest anticipated start date March-April 2024 (Note: awards cannot start until all pre-award required documentation is provided, see below).
+Timeline: The Letter of Intent (LOI) is due on December 1, 2025 at 5pm EST. Proposals are due on January 23th 2026, 5 pm EST. Award notifications will be sent by early March 2026.
+Earliest anticipated start date March-April 2026 (Note: awards cannot start until all pre-award required documentation is provided, see below).

 - Title and Abstract (500 words maximum) of the proposed project.